Using the right combination of essential oils for thyroid conditions may provide some quick relief.

 Essential oils can be used topically in oil rollers, tapes, or inhaled in small amounts as drops.
 Some varieties are best when used in air diffusers or sprays, or even added to warm baths, but very rarely should essential oils be ingested.

-While there exist food-grade essential oils like peppermint, ingestion of essential oils should be avoided as some components may be toxic.
+While food-grade essential oils like peppermint exist, ingestion of essential oils should be avoided as some components may be toxic.

 Essential oils are a common treatment for many conditions and symptoms, including those of the thyroid.
 The resurgence of alternative medicine and plant medication may ensure that they have a permanent place in medicine.